pjmaguire/DNAnexus-Mass-Downloader/README.md

 **Example:**
 I would like to download projects "Test" and "Test2" to "/local/path/dir".

-If first time running script:
+If first time running the script:

   `$ chmod +x DNAnexus_Mass_Downloader.sh (gives script run permissions)`